 - Skin conditions such as acne and eczema

 - Chronic fatigue & fibromyalgia

 - Irritable bowel syndrome

 Take a look at your most recent labwork and check your TSH.
 Normal TSH is between 1 and 1.8 mIU/L or so.
-This is the therapeutic range.
+This is the therapeutic range, but the reference range for TSH on a lab test is very wide, from 0.5 up to 4.5 typically.
 This is also why it’s always critical to ask to see your lab results and take action if your numbers are high or low normal.
-I cannot tell you how many times I’ve asked to see my clients’ labwork, and they say, “My doctor said everything was normal.”
+I cannot tell you how many times I’ve asked to see my clients’ labwork when I’ve suspected a thyroid issue, and they say, “My doctor said everything was normal.”
 9 times out of 10, it is NOT.
-ALWAYS ask to see your labs.
+ALWAYS ask to see your labs, especially if you have symptoms.
 Your doctor is only concerned if the levels are already flagged as out of range, and by then, there’s already a serious imbalance.

 Subclinical hypothyroidism means your TSH is within “normal” range on a lab test, but outside of the therapeutic range I mentioned.
-You still may have symptoms and may be feeling frustrated, but your doctor will tell you nothing’s wrong, or even worse, recommend anti-depressants (I hear that one all the time).
+You still may have symptoms and may be feeling frustrated, but your doctor will tell you nothing’s wrong, or even worse, recommend anti-depressants (I hear that one all the time from my clients.
+It’s heartbreaking).
 These cases often aren’t even addressed in conventional medicine but are typically easy to correct with diet, supplemental, and overall endocrine support BEFORE it turns into a full blown problem.
-This is the definition of preventive healthcare.
+This is how preventive healthcare works.

 How can you tell if you have hypothyroidism without lab testing?